strapi/strapi-starter-next-corporate/README.md

 # Strapi Starter Next Corporate Site

-Gatsby starter for creating a blog with Strapi.
+Next starter for creating a corporate site with Strapi.

+![screen-website](medias/screen-website.png)

 This starter is designed for flexibility.
 Using it, you'll be able to manage your website content entirely in Strapi, and get a Next app automatically generated.
 Marketing teams will be able to create pages and design their layout without help from developers.

-![screen-website](medias/screen-website.png)

 This starter features: